Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Summary

-From inspection of this figure, it is clear that the photometric-metallicity estimates based solely on the $u$-band (upper row of panels) are more sensitive to the presence of elevated carbon than are those based solely on the $v$-band (middle row of panels).
-In general, the deviations of the $u$-band metallicity estimates are greater, and a larger fraction of the stars are perturbed to higher metallicity than for the $v$-band estimates, leading to larger offsets and higher dispersions.
-Application of the cut on $T_{\rm eff} \leq 5500$\,K removes a large fraction of the stars that are the most affected by enhanced carbon.
-As seen from the lower row of panels, the combination of the $u$-band and $v$-band photometric-metallicity estimates somewhat mitigates the effects of carbon enhancement, resulting in acceptably small offsets and lower dispersions.
-This motivates our choice to only include stars with photometric-metallicity estimates based on the stars for which acceptable estimates are obtained based either solely on the $v$-band or on the combination of the $u$-band and $v$-band, but excluding stars that have estimates based solely on the $u$-band.
-From this comparison, and under the assumption that the spectroscopic estimates of [Fe/H] (from a number of sources) themselves can account for least a scatter on the order of 0.15 to 0.20 dex, the external errors of the photometric-metallicity estimates range from 0.20 to 0.35 dex (and on the order of 0.10 to 0.15 dex for stars more metal-rich than considered here).
-Note that this is also driven, at least in part, by scatter induced by the presence of carbon.
+The above results motivate our choice to only include stars with photometric-metallicity estimates based on the stars for which acceptable estimates are obtained based either solely on the $v$ band or on the combination of the $u$ band and $v$ band, but excluding stars that have estimates based solely on the $u$-band.
+From this comparison, and under the assumption that the spectroscopic estimates of [Fe/H] from multiple sources themselves can account for a ``sample to sample" scatter (arising from different assumptions made by the individual analyses) on the order of 0.15-0.20\,dex, the external errors of the photometric-metallicity estimates range from 0.20-0.35\,dex (and on the order of 0.10 to 0.15\,dex for stars more metal-rich than considered here).
+Note that this is also driven, at least in part, by the scatter induced by the presence of carbon.

-Figure \ref{Fig:feh_adop} provides a comparison of the adopted photometric-metallicity estimates for the stars with available spectroscopic estimates classified as non disk-like (left panel) and disk-like (right panel) stars.
-From inspection, there appears to be no bias or larger dispersions among the disk-like stars compared to the non disk-like stars.